 Here are a few of the better instructional articles.

 Me – when looking to create my first SlideShare presentation, I wanted a simple list of what to do and where to put it in the deck.
 Nope.
 Nothing.
 Crickets.
-There were either reams of pages of information to wade through to get to the useful stuff, or nothing other than pages on how to choose the best fonts.
+There were either reams of pages of information to wade through to get to the useful

 In the interests of saving you time, this is what I learned.